dataverse-os/dataverse-connector/README.md

 - Returns:
   - If the identity is not connected
     - If the wallet is not connected, a popup window will appear for the user to select a wallet address.
 Once the user selects an address, the wallet is connected, and the subsequent steps are the same as below.
     - If the wallet is already connected, a signature popup window will appear, and the user needs to authorize the application to write to the data model.
-After the user signs, the user's identity identifier, or DID, will be returned, indicating a successful connection to the identity.
+After the user signs, the user's identity identifier, or Pkh, will be returned, indicating a successful connection to the identity.
-  - If the identity is already connected, the function will return the DID directly, indicating a successful connection to the identity.
+  - If the identity is already connected, the function will return the Pkh directly, indicating a successful connection to the identity.

 check all functions in [docs](https://gitbook.dataverse-os.com/api-documentation).